In spite of Rumble Inc.'s (NASDAQ:RUM) recent upswing, most analysts remain bearish. - The Dwinnex

 Ratios:

-To gain a deeper understanding of RUM’s stock, we examine its different ratios.
+For a deeper understanding of Rumble Inc.’s stock, let’s take a closer look at its various ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 4.00 and its Current Ratio is at 4.00.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades